TrueWinter/nodeupload/README.md

 # NodeUpload
+###### (Yeah, not the best name but I can't think of good names)
 Decided to start from scratch using a different dependency for uploading.
 Basics are working ~~but this is **NOT** ready for use in a production environment.~~ and I think it is ready for running in a production environment.

 **All screenshots use the tokens from the first GIF under the installing section.
-The screenshts may not be up to date so don't worry if the output in console looks slightly differnt.**
+The screenshots may not be up to date so don't worry if the output in console looks slightly different.**

 ## Installing
 Should be easy to install and use